xevrion/Motixion/README.md

 - [ ] Export data functionality
 - [ ] Integrate wakatime api for tracking coding hours
 - [ ] Integrate calendar api for tracking tasks
+- [ ] Add option for night owls/all nighters to set custom sleep/wake times
+- [ ] Allow users to view their own notes from logging sessions
+- [ ] Improve UI with glass/frosted glass effects
+- [ ] Add a feedback page for users unfamiliar with GitHub

 ## License